 - Write an encouraging word to your missionary.
 They love to hear about what is going on back home in your life.

-Step Three: Fold the letter
+Fold the Letter

 - Fold the letter up as per the instructions on the printed side.

 All of the folds are “mountain” folds (i.e. they all cover up the written side of the letter) with the exception of fold five, which is a “valley” fold.

 - For the best effect, you should perform all of the folds on a flat surface with the printed side downwards.
 Curl back the letter until the guidemark you are folding to becomes visible.
 Flatten out each fold with the back of a fingernail or a teaspoon so they’re nice and crisp.